 Pet-friendly Christmas decor tips for a safe, festive home

-In this article, we give advice on how to avoid dangerous items for cats and dogs and create a beautiful, festive, and pet-friendly home.
-Keep these tips in mind for safe and stylish Christmas decorating.
+In this article, we provide readers with some suggestions on how to avoid dangers for cats and dogs and create a beautiful, pet-friendly home.
+Keep these tips in mind for safe Christmas decorating.

 Choose Pet-Safe Decorations

-- Say no to toxic plants: Popular Christmas plants like poinsettias, mistletoe, and holly can be toxic to cats and dogs.
-Choose safe alternatives like artificial plants or pet-safe varieties like Christmas cactus.
+- Choose non-toxic plants: Plants like poinsettias, mistletoe, and holly can be dangerous to cats and dogs.
+Opt for safer alternatives, such as artificial plants or a Christmas cactus.

 Secure Your Christmas Tree